 Slowly, the words sank in.
 My father and I were going to be separated- for our own safety?- until Brannon got off the radar.
 But that could take weeks, no scratch that, years, and some people never get off the radar!
 But we would be safe, the three of us would be.
 I seem to have to tell myself this multiple times before I could really see it as true.
 And if we were all safe, then we were fine.
 I nodded, because even though I was accepting it, I didn’t trust my tongue not to betray me.

 “How soon do we have to leave?”

 Jonathan cleared his throat and glanced worriedly toward the door.
 “The other Keeper that Brannon is having help should’ve already been here, but we can’t wait here much longer.
 I’m going to kill him for being this late-”

 “Oh, what’re you going to do, Jonathan?”
-Interrupted a surprisingly teenage-like voice from behind me.
+Interrupted a mocking and surprisingly teenage-like voice from behind me.

 Maybe it was fear, or craziness, or I don’t even really know what, but I turned and swiftly threw the knife that I had been holding in the general direction of the voice.
 The boy, a teenager that couldn’t have been more than sixteen or seventeen years old, let out a surprised laugh and wiggled the knife out of the wooden panel about a foot from him where it had lodged itself into the wall.

 “Nice to know that you already don’t like me,” The boy joked with a smirk playing on his lips.

 “Don, shut up, would you?”
 Jonathan snapped.
 “And what took you so long anyway?
 We should’ve cleared out of here ten minutes ago!”